unfoldingWord-dev/translationStudio-Info/docs/SentenceStructure.rst

 *Predicate*

 The predicate is the part of a sentence that tells something about the subject.
 It usually has a verb.
 (See: Verbs) In the sentences below, the subjects are "the man" and "he."
-The predicates are in italics and the verbs are in italics.

-  The man * **is** strong *.
+  The man is strong.
+    Predicate: is strong
+    Verb: is

   He worked hard.
+    Predicate: worked hard
+    Verb: worked

   He made a garden.

-Compound Sentences
+    Predicate: made a garden
+    Verb: made

+**Compound Sentences**

 A sentence can be made up of more than one sentence.
 Each of the two lines below has a subject and a predicate and is a full sentence.

   He planted the yams.

   His wife planted the corn.

 The compound sentence below has the two sentences above.
 In English, compound sentences are joined with a conjunction such as "and," "but," or "or".

   He planted the yams and his wife planted the corn.

-Clauses
+**Clauses**

 Sentences can also have clauses and other phrases.
 Clauses are like sentences because they have a subject and a predicate, but they do not normally occur by themselves.
 Here are some examples of clauses.
-The subjects are in bold, and the predicates are underlined.

   when the corn was ready
+      Subject: the corn
+    Predicate: was ready

   after she picked it
+      Subject: she
+    Predicate: picked it

   because it tasted so good
+      Subject: it
+    Predicate: tasted so good

 Clauses are usually only part of a sentence.
-The clauses are underlined in the sentences below.
+The clauses in the sentences below are in bold type.

-When the corn was ready, she picked it.
+**When the corn was ready**, she picked it.

-After she picked it, she carried it home and cooked it.
+**After she picked it**, she carried it home and cooked it.

-Then she and her husband ate it all, because it tasted so good.
+Then she and her husband ate it all, **because it tasted so good**.

 The following phrases can be a whole sentence.
   She picked it.
   She carried it home and cooked it.
   Then she and her husband ate it all.

-Note: We are using the word clause for 'dependent clause' and sentence for 'independent clause.'
+.. note::  We are using the word clause for 'dependent clause' and sentence for 'independent clause.'

 Relative Clauses
 In some languages, clauses can be used with a noun that is part of a sentence.
 These are called relative clauses.